csecht/passphrase-generate/README.md

 # Passphrases Project
-Python GUI scripts and cross-platform executables to easily make secure passphrases and passwords.
+Python GUI scripts and cross-platform executables to easily make secure passphrases and passcodes.

-A potential problem with some on-line password and passphrase generators is that they are on-line.
+A potential problem with some on-line passcode and passphrase generators is that they are on-line.
 Here is something that can be run locally and privately either as a standalone program on **Windows** and **MacOS** or as a Python script from a Terminal window in **Windows**, **MacOS**, or **Linux**.

 Words and character strings are randomized with Python's Random class using a random seed: random.Random(random.random()).
 For more information, see https://docs.python.org/3/library/random.html#random.random